Chips-24/CGG/README.md

 The results are sorted by disminishing time of execution and speedup between each two consecutive binaries are dispalyed, as well as the total speedup, between the first and the last binary.
  The compiler_dir is one directory directly in build/
  -r : number of repetitions for each binary
- -c : core(s) to attach binaries to. (passed to taskset) -o : overwrite error output files (contains zeros found if they differs between iterations of the same binary.
-Default is to append to the file)
+ -c : core(s) to attach binaries to. (passed to taskset)
+ -o : overwrite error output files (Default is to append to the file)
+When not matching number of zeros found between iterations of the same binary appear, all zeros found for this binary are outputed in an error file.

 ```
 ./compare_compilers.sh <source_file> <lower_bound> <upper_bound> <samples> [-r reps | -c core | -o]"
 ```
 This one will run every compiler in build/ for the given file and parameters.
 The source_file is one file directly in src/
 Same behaviour as compare_versions.sh

 ```
 ./compare_two.sh <file1> <file2> <lower_bound> <upper_bound> <samples> [-r reps | -c core | -o]"
 ```
 This one will run the two given files with the given parameters.
 Same behaviour as compare_versions.sh